 Perched on the banks of Godavari river, Nashik is most-visited during Kumbh Mela, at an interval of every 12 years.
-Other times, business travellers and tourists pave through this city to attend business conventions and explore the surreal high altitude beauty.
-Along with, numerous Hindu pilgrimage sites, 100 ancient temples, one Buddhist Stupa, to ancient 1st-century Pandavleni Caves, Nashik has a lot to offer to its visiting guests.
-If you are driving from Mumbai or Pune, Nashik’s mountainous terrain and Sahyadris’ lush forests offer splendid beauty from start to end.
-Besides, the ancient burgh of Nashik is, not only, Maharashtra’s third-largest city, but also, the Wine capital of India.
+Other times, business travelers and tourists pave through this city to attend conventions or to explore the surreal high altitude beauty.
+From numerous Hindu pilgrimage sites, over 100 ancient temples, one Buddhist Stupa, to ancient 1st-century Pandavleni Caves, Nashik has a lot to offer to its visiting guests.
+If you are driving from Mumbai or Pune, then Nashik’s mountainous terrain and Sahyadris’ lush forests offer phenomenal views as an added bonus.
+To top it all, Nashik, the fourth-largest city of Maharashtra is also, India’s most-celebrated Wine capital.

-Something about this city instantly takes you on a leisurely holiday across France’s Bordeaux Port City or Rome’s Wine experience in a private cellar.
-Be in with a chance to unravel the reds, whites, plums, and rosés in ways you never have before, Nashik is a perfect getaway to discover Indian plantation of grape-bearing vines.
+Something about Nashik instantly transports you to France’s Bordeaux Port or Rome’s peculiar-wine-tour in a private cellar.
+With a chance to unravel the reds, whites, plums, or rosés in ways you never have before, Nashik is a perfect getaway to discover Indian plantation of grape-bearing vines.
 At a four-hour-drive from Mumbai and Pune, Nashik is where you unearth the best of boozy brunches, music fests, and wine tastings.
 The perfect city to enjoy the Red Chenin Blanc or the White Sauvignon Vert!